Code of conduct for contractors

 - Clear away any dust or rubbish caused by the work at the end of each day.

 - Make sure your home is secure at all times.
 If windows and doors need to be left open, they'll warn you about this.

 - Be considerate and polite to you and your neighbours.

 - Not leave their own valuables unattended when they are in your home.

-Contractors working in your home will not do the following:
+Contractors working in your home will not:

 - Smoke inside your home.

 - Eat food inside your home.

 - Remove any of your possessions without your permission.